Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

 to be installed on your system in order for this to work.
 Docker has been pre-installed on your Virtual Machine.

-We can tell Nextflow configuration to run containers with Docker by using the `nextflow.config` file.
+We can configure Nextflow to run containers with Docker by using the `nextflow.config` file.

 Create a `nextflow.config` file in the same directory as `main.nf`.